barttob/System_HR-WoskspaceX/README.md

     cd client
     npm i

-After the packages have been installed start server
+After the packages have been installed start the client

     npm run dev